spiritinlife/spiritinlife.github.io/_posts/2015-02-13-retrofit-eventbus-cool.markdown

 {% endhighlight %}

 and not change it at all but make it secure ?<br>
-Well i did it but it is up to you to check it out and tell me how wrong i may be ( which in this case i may be :) ) So in my way i would write this
+Well i did it but it is up to you to check it out and tell me how wrong i may be ( which in this case i may be :) )<br>
+So the result of my work is the code bellow.<br>
+I can write now secure api calls with what seems to be vanilla retrofit.

 {% highlight java %}
 API.getApi().doAPiCall( new BusNetCallback<Response>() {